AIfriendly/Eleven-labs-video-generator/docs/prd.md

 ### Quality & Reliability

+> [!NOTE]
+> FR42/FR45 (retry) are implemented via tenacity decorators in adapters.
+FR41 is a test metric.
+FR43/FR44 are deferred to Future Scope.

-- FR41: The system can maintain 80% success rate for complete video generation
+- FR41: The system can maintain 80% success rate for complete video generation (Test Metric)
-- FR42: The system can handle API rate limits gracefully with queuing
+- FR42: The system can handle API rate limits gracefully with queuing ✅ (Implemented via tenacity)
-- FR43: The system can provide fallback mechanisms when APIs are unavailable
+- FR43: The system can provide fallback mechanisms when APIs are unavailable (Future Scope)
-- FR44: The system can cache intermediate outputs to optimize API usage
+- FR44: The system can cache intermediate outputs to optimize API usage (Future Scope)
-- FR45: The system can retry failed operations automatically
+- FR45: The system can retry failed operations automatically ✅ (Implemented via tenacity)

-### Batch Processing
+### Batch Processing (Future Scope)

+> [!NOTE]
+> FR46-48 are deferred to Future Scope as post-MVP features.

-- FR46: Users can generate multiple videos in batch mode
+- FR46: Users can generate multiple videos in batch mode (Future Scope)
-- FR47: The system can process multiple video requests in sequence
+- FR47: The system can process multiple video requests in sequence (Future Scope)
-- FR48: The system can manage queueing for multiple video generation tasks
+- FR48: The system can manage queueing for multiple video generation tasks (Future Scope)

 ### Scripting & Automation

+> [!NOTE]
+> FR50/FR51 are part of Epic 1 (CLI infrastructure).
+FR49/FR52 are deferred to Future Scope.

-- FR49: The system can operate in non-interactive mode for scripting
+- FR49: The system can operate in non-interactive mode for scripting (Future Scope)
-- FR50: The system can provide standardized exit codes for automation
+- FR50: The system can provide standardized exit codes for automation ✅ (Epic 1)
-- FR51: The system can support JSON output mode for parsing results in scripts
+- FR51: The system can support JSON output mode for parsing results in scripts ✅ (Epic 1)
-- FR52: The system can support input/output redirection for integration with other tools
+- FR52: The system can support input/output redirection for integration with other tools (Future Scope)

 ## Non-Functional Requirements